fgrehm/vagrant-lxc/README.md

 bundle exec vagrant ssh quantal
 ```

-That should result in a container ready to be `bundle exec vagrant ssh`ed.
+That should result in a container ready to rock.
+Once you've SSH into the guest
-Once you've SSH into the guest container, you'll be already on the project's root.
+container, you'll be already on the project's root.
+Keep in mind that you'll
-Keep in mind that you'll probably need to run `sudo aa-complain /usr/bin/lxc-start`
+probably need to run `sudo aa-complain /usr/bin/lxc-start` on the host whenever
-on the host whenever you want to hack on it, otherwise you won't be able to
+you want to hack on it, otherwise you won't be able to start nested containers
-start nested containers there to try things out.
+there to try things out.

 ### Using VirtualBox for development

 ```
+bundle install
 cd development
 # Pass in --provider=virtualbox in case you have VAGRANT_DEFAULT_PROVIDER set to something else
 bundle exec vagrant up quantal